Open-Building-Management/containers/emoncms/alpine_persistent/secure_access_from_outside.md

 The ssl certificates consist of a pair of public and private keys.

+Nginx proxy manager runs the whole process for you, ie acts as a proxy and creates/updates the certificates automatically.
+If you dont use it, [acme.sh](https://github.com/acmesh-official/acme.sh/) is an alternative and probably the simpliest option to manage your certificates using the free solution let's encrypt and many others....

+## using nginx proxy manager

-To generate them using NGINX PROXY MANAGER, click on `SSL Certificates > Add SSl Certificate > Let's Encrypt`
+To generate the certificates using NGINX PROXY MANAGER, click on `SSL Certificates > Add SSl Certificate > Let's Encrypt`

 ![image](https://github.com/Open-Building-Management/containers/assets/24553739/a056e47b-6844-433c-b4af-ef92651e329b)